-" Violation Severity Levels (CIP-008-7) R # Lower VSL Moderate VSL High VSL Severe VSL R1 N/A N/A The Responsible Entity did not include the roles and responsibilities of Cyber Security Incident response groups or individuals.
-(Part 1.3) OR The Responsible Entity did not include incident handling procedures for Cyber Security Incidents.
-(Part 1.4) OR The Responsible Entity's plan did not include one or more processes to provide notification per Requirement R4.
-(Part 1.2) OR The Responsible Entity's plan did not include one or more processes that include criteria to evaluate and define attempts to compromise.
-(Part 1.2) The Responsible Entity did not develop a Cyber Security Incident response plan with one or more processes to identify, classify, and respond to Cyber Security Incidents.
-(Part 1.1) OR The Responsible Entity's plan did not include one or more processes to identify Reportable Cyber Security Incidents or a Cyber Security Incident that was an attempt to compromise, as determined by applying the criteria from Part 1.2.1, a system identified in the Applicable Systems column for Part 1.2.
-(Part 1.2) R2 The Responsible Entity did not test the Cyber Security Incident response plan(s) within 15 calendar months, not exceeding 16 calendar The Responsible Entity did not test the Cyber Security Incident response plan(s) within 16 calendar months, not exceeding 17 calendar The Responsible Entity did not test the Cyber Security Incident response plan(s) within 17 calendar months, not exceeding 18 calendar The Responsible Entity did not test the Cyber Security Incident response plan(s) within 18 calendar months
+Violation Severity Levels (CIP-008-7) R # Lower VSL Moderate VSL High VSL Severe VSL R1 N/A N/A The Responsible Entity has developed the Cyber Security Incident response plan(s), but the plan doesdid not include the roles and responsibilities of Cyber Security Incident response groups or individuals.
+(Requirement R1-Part 1.3) OR The Responsible Entity has developed the Cyber Security Incident response plan(s), but the plan doesdid not include incident handling procedures for Cyber Security Incidents.
+(Requirement R1-Part 1.4) OR The Responsible Entity's has developed a Cyber Security Incidents. (requirement R1-Part 1.4) OR The Responsible Entity's has developed a Cyber Security Incident response plan, but the plan doesdid not include one or more processes to provide notification per The Responsible Entity has did not developed a Cyber Security Incident response plan with one or more processes to identify, classify, and respond to Cyber Security Incidents.
+(Requirement R1-Part 1.1) OR The Responsible Entity has developed a Cyber Security Incident response plan, but the plan doesdid not include one or more processes to identify Reportable Cyber Security Incidents or a Cyber Security Incident that was an attempt to compromise, as determined by applying the criteria from Part 1.2.1, a system identified in the "Applicable Systems" column for Part 1.2.
+(Requirement R1-Part 1.2)